Lovekus969/5-River-Barber/readme.md

  Issue found in the footer section in all beause we use the fotter section common and unfortunantely we put the old version or id inside due to what id doesnot recognise and redirecting file to the main index file and its time to fix this issue no matter what lets fix it . csss lik=ne 1657
  Lets update now the third page which is steam session

-Servise section we have five pages and we dont the firt classic page  done so far and its good and now we will move towards tghe next page  which is none other thsn the page of beard trim section adn i know we will built it.Our  Main Goals
+Servise section we have five pages and we dont the firt classic page  done so far and its good and now we will move towards tghe next page  which is none other thsn the page of beard trim section adn i know we will built it.
+So dar so good and we alredy fixed our three pages so nice full y working script in mobile view jsut the slider but the code made redudancy here and in oreder to remove redudacy we need to add the script inside and in that script then we have to make new confusted tool javascript file inside and then hide the scipt

+.Our  Main Goals
 Modern UI/UX touch

 Polished mobile responsiveness